Skip to main content

 Name the type

-Use the name dispatchers and drivers say out loud — Tri-Axle, Belly Dump, End Dump, Tag-Along, Pup.
+Use the name dispatchers and drivers say out loud — Tri-Axle, Belly Dump, End Dump, Tag-Along, Pup, Quad.
 Avoid internal codes.

 3